LazyBadal/NovelBin-Scraper/README.md

 ## Install
 pip install requests beautifulsoup4 lxml ebooklib

-##Use
+## Use
-run main.py and give the novelbin url rrun epub_create to get an epub
+- run main.py and give the novelbin url
+- run epub_create to get an epub